 - Cookie-based session affinity.
 This capability makes sure that connections established to one of the servers behind that load balancer stays intact between the client and server.
 This ensures stability of transactions.

-- SSL offload.
-When a client connects with the load balancer, that session is encrypted by using the HTTPS (SSL) protocol.
+- TLS offload.
+When a client connects with the load balancer, that session is encrypted by using the HTTPS (TLS) protocol.
 However, in order to increase performance, you can use the HTTP (unencrypted) protocol to connect between the load balancer and the web server behind the load balancer.
-This is referred to as "SSL offload," because the web servers behind the load balancer don't experience the processor overhead involved with encryption.
+This is referred to as "TLS offload," because the web servers behind the load balancer don't experience the processor overhead involved with encryption.
 The web servers can therefore service requests more quickly.

 - URL-based content routing.
 This feature makes it possible for the load balancer to make decisions about where to forward connections based on the target URL.
 This provides a lot more flexibility than solutions that make load balancing decisions based on IP addresses.